 This problem goes even deeper due to the fact that there are so many misconceptions about Pagans.
 That’s actually what this series serves to address.
-By dispelling the myths that surround us, it can help people to realize that we’re not that different from anyone else, and we’re certainly not as weird and scary as many people think we are.
+By dispelling the myths that surround Pagans, it can help people to realize that they’re not that different from anyone else, and they’re certainly not as weird and scary as many people think they are.

-Now, it’s worth noting that a lot of us actually have taken to seeing the term “freak” as a compliment.
-To us, it means that someone can tell we’re not sheep like everyone else, and that we have some uniqueness to us.
+Now, it’s worth noting that a lot of Pagans actually have taken to seeing the term “freak” as a compliment.
+To them, it means that someone can tell they’re not sheep like everyone else, and that they have some uniqueness to them.
 For people who don’t value conformity, that’s a good thing.
 For lots of us, being called a freak just means that we’re doing it right, living and looking our own unique way so that we’re not just another part of the faceless masses.